lassehauballe/Shellcode-Minidumpwritedump/README.md

 Limitations: The SeDebugPrivilege has to be enabled before using the shellcode. *(Hint: Powershell enables SeDebugPrivileged by default if the current user is allowed to use it i.e the local administrator).*

+Where: A file named lsass.dmp is created in the *current directory*